josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 Persistence may indicate that:

-- the material conditions have not ended;
+- material conditions have not ended;
 - a temporary intervention did not amount to resolution;
 - new events have renewed concern;
 - legal developments have raised further questions;